ITNaveen/interview-questions-NT/kubernetes/part-1.md

       key: database/credentials
       property: password

+# What’s Happening Here?
+1️⃣ ESO pulls secrets from AWS Secrets Manager (AWS stores secrets like DB credentials).
+2️⃣ ESO creates a Kubernetes Secret (database-credentials) from the AWS secret.
+3️⃣ Kubernetes Pods can then use this secret as environment variables or mounted volumes.

 2. Mount Secrets into Kubernetes Pods
 Once the External Secret is created, mount it into a pod using environment variables.
 Mounting as Environment Variables